 The project will run from the beginning of October 2016 to the end of March 2017.
 All information submitted will be anonymised and aggregated to provide a system wide picture while avoiding unhelpful scrutiny of individual sites.
 Moreover, the data will only be discussed and published in aggregate form.

-At present we have 56 Trusts signed up but we are still interested in hearing from any Trusts wishing to take part.
+At present we have 60 Trusts signed.
 For further information on the project, please contact Dr Simon Howes, RCEM's Policy Research Manager at email@example.com.

 Documents and Releases